 Your Unit's Value Estimate

 For a value estimate by return email, provide your unit number, and name.
 It will be helpful to know if you have made significant improvements, or have a Monument or River view.
-Estimates are provided free, are time-sensitive, and will be reviewed periodically, as values continue to change.
+Estimates are provided free, are time-sensitive, and are revised monthly.
 Any gain or loss from use of these estimates is your responsibility; the provider assumes no responsibility.

 Value estimates are not suggested asking prices, which should be set on a case-by-case basis in consultation with your listing agent in view of the latest market information.
 22202 properties are expected to appreciate at a faster rate than Northern Virginia homes, and the Eclipse is well positioned as the newest high-rise, by about 30 years.

-These value estimates are more accurate (within 3 or 4%) than your tax assessment (within 32%), a Zestimate (good luck), etcetera.
-Many factors such as age and location can be ignored because they are based on Eclipse sales only, which are monitored so that values can be adjusted for appreciation.
+These value estimates are more accurate than your tax assessment (within 32%), a Zestimate (good luck), etcetera.
+Many factors such as age and location can be ignored because they are based on Eclipse sales only, which are adjusted for appreciation.

 The effectiveness of marketing efforts and negotiations influenced the data used, but these variables are not considered in the calculations.
 If there have been significant upgrades to your unit, its value will be greater than indicated.
 If you have deferred maintenance, or possess unique taste in decorating, your value will be less than indicated.